-6 Ministry of Agriculture and Fisheries Annual Report, 2008
+As with lobster, national conch landings have declined significantly, peaking at 1,239,000 lbs in 1972, and subsequently declining by over 50% to 574,756 lbs in 2008 (Ministry of Agriculture, 2008).
+It has been suggested that the maximum sustainable yield for this species was reached in 2006, with the steep decline of 17% observed in 2007 serving as an indication of the "maturity" of the fishing industry, and the possible overfishing of this fishery resource (Ministry of Agriculture and Fisheries, 2007).
 Even as far back as 1996, there was evidence that fishing pressure was too high, with the national population consisted primarily of juveniles, resulting in recommendations for capping of the number of fishermen.
 Strict regulations and quotas are now being implemented towards more sustainable use of this resource, and an increase in production was noted in 2008 (Ministry of Agriculture and Fisheries, 2009), though the number of fishermen has still not been capped.

 Laughing Bird Caye National Park is well known throughout Belize for its high densities of mature adult conch.
-SEA has conducted significant monitoring of conch both within and outside the National Park and has demonstrated that there are greater densities of adult conch within the park when compared to sites located outside the protected area (Figure 23; Finch et al., 2008).
-More recent data on conch densities support this, with a density of 197.53 conch/hectare recorded within the National
+SEA has conducted significant monitoring of conch both within and outside the National Park and has demonstrated that there are greater densities of adult conch within the park when compared to sites located outside the protected area ((Figure 25; Finch, et al. 2008).
+More recent data on conch densities support this, with a density of 197.53 conch/hectare recorded within the National Park, and only 11.11 conch/hectare outside (SEA, 2008), indicating a distinct reserve effect for conch within LBCNP.
+More detailed analysis of size distribution of conch within the marine protected area boundaries showed that conch located